 I loved that I was able to order a typical “Swedish” pizza at a typical gruffy pizza place.
 I haven’t been able to do that for ages!

 Vegetarian cafeteria style place, which offers a few vegan dishes each day on their menu.

 58 Dim Sum

 This is my favourite place in Stockholm.
 It’s a small place, if you don’t know about it, you’ll miss it and it has just a few seats.
 However, this place has the best dumplings I’ve ever tasted.
 Their vegan options are many, so make sure to try at least a few.
 However, I particularly recommend the aubergine dumplings – to die for!

 Located: Renstiernas gata 23, 116 31 Stockholm

-Sattva is a small gluten free bakery which also offers some vegan baked goods.
+Sattva is a small gluten-free bakery which also offers some vegan baked goods.
 This is a perfect grab-something-on-the-go place.
-I had a pirogi with tofu and spices and a cup of tea, as they “day-after” breakfast.
+I had a pierogi with tofu and spices and a cup of tea, as they “day-after” breakfast.
 Perfect for a quick bite.
-They don’t really offer seating, it’s just a take-away bakery.
+They don’t really offer seating, it’s just a takeaway bakery.

 At several locations around the Stockholm, see website for details.

 Blueberry is a small fast food store with two or three locations around Stockholm.
 It’s great for grabbing a green smoothie or juice on the go.